RP

 3. Hakka Noodles

-Hakka noodles with vegetables in a wok
+Hakka noodles stir-fried with vegetables and served in a dark bowl

 Indo-Chinese stir-fried noodles with vegetables